Ubuntu: Package classification and support

 Ubuntu divides most software into four domains to reflect differences in licensing and the degree of support available.
-Some unsupported applications receive updates from community members, but not from Canonical Ltd.
+Some unsupported applications receive updates from community members known as "Masters of the Universe" (MOTU).
+Before January 2023, community supported free software in Universe repository received no updates at all from Canonical Ltd. Since 26 January 2023, customers of the Ubuntu Pro subscription service—which is free for personal use—can get Canonical-supported updates also for packages in Universe repository.

 Free software includes software that has met the Ubuntu licensing requirements, which roughly correspond to the Debian Free Software Guidelines.
 Exceptions, however, include firmware, in the Main category, because although some firmware is not allowed to be modified, its distribution is still permitted.

-Non-free software is usually unsupported (Multiverse), but some exceptions (Restricted) are made for important non-free software.
+Non-free software is usually unsupported (Multiverse), but some exceptions (Restricted) are made for important non-free software and/or software potentially illegal in some territories.
 Supported non-free software includes device drivers that can be used to run Ubuntu on some current hardware, such as binary-only graphics card drivers.
 The level of support in the Restricted category is more limited than that of Main, because the developers may not have access to the source code.
 It is intended that Main and Restricted should contain all software needed for a complete desktop environment.
-Alternative programs for the same tasks and programs for specialized applications are placed in the Universe and Multiverse categories.

-In addition to the above, in which the software does not receive new features after an initial release, Ubuntu Backports is an officially recognized repository for backporting newer software from later versions of Ubuntu.
-The repository is not comprehensive; it consists primarily of user-requested packages, which are approved if they meet quality guidelines.
-Backports receives no support at all from Canonical, and is entirely community-maintained.
+In addition to the above, in which the software does not receive new features after an initial release, Ubuntu Backports is an officially recognised repository for backporting newer software from later versions of Ubuntu.

 The -updates repository provides stable release updates (SRU) of Ubuntu and are generally installed through update-manager.
 Each release is given its own -updates repository (e.g. intrepid-updates).
 The repository is supported by Canonical Ltd. for packages in main and restricted, and by the community for packages in universe and multiverse.
 All updates to the repository must meet certain requirements and go through the -proposed repository before being made available to the public.
-Updates are scheduled to be available until the end of life for the release.

 In addition to the -updates repository, the unstable -proposed repository contains uploads that must be confirmed before being copied into -updates.
 All updates must go through this process to ensure that the patch does truly fix the bug and there is no risk of regression.
-Updates in -proposed are confirmed by either Canonical or members of the community.